Have a question? We’re here to help.

 Start-ups are allowed under the LED SSBCI MLP under certain conditions.
 Please refer to the LED SSBCI MLP rules for eligible and ineligible business types.

-• Is there an interest rate cap?
-Caret Down
+Is there an interest rate cap?

 At the time of obligation, the interest rate on all MLP loans or lines of credits is to be negotiated between the lender and borrower, but shall not exceed the National Credit Union Administration’s (NCUA) interest rate ceiling for loans made by federal credit unions as described in 12 U.S.C. §1757(A)(vi)(I) and set by the NCUA board.
 Further, on all loans or lines of credits, the interest rate shall not exceed the lesser interest rate of either: the National Credit Union Administration (NCUA) interest rate ceiling; that established by the Federal Credit Union Act (FCUA); that established by the Office of the Comptroller of the Currency (OCC); or applicable state legislation that may be enacted.